sitara-systems/Cinder-SDFText/README.md

 To better understand exactly how various options affect type, it's highly recommended to check out the `TypographyAnatomy` sample.
 This will show you how various options affect the look and feel of the type.

+It's recommended that you read about how typography generally works at a low level; the FreeType has some [great tutorials](https://freetype.org/freetype2/docs/tutorial/step2.html)

 Some quirks that are useful to call out for anyone not familiar with the block:

 ### Leading